Best Spots for Apple Picking Around Bergen County, NJ and Beyond

 Dr. Davies Farm (306 Route 304, Congers, NY, 845-268-7020)

-Wander through their 55-acre farm filled with 4,000-plus trees where apples with 19 varieties abound and gorgeous vistas are at every turn.
+Wander through their 55-acre farm filled with 4,000-plus trees where apples with 27 varieties abound and gorgeous vistas are at every turn.
 Visit their roadside farm stand for fresh fruits and vegetables, including their own sweet corn, sweet tomatoes, and fresh-pressed cider.
-This year, no reservations are required, so you can pick at your own convenience.
-(Apple picking open every day, weather permitting, from 10 am to 4 pm through November 9.
+Apple bags are required for purchase.
+(Opens August 30 from 10 am to 4:30 pm.
 No reservations required).

 The Orchards of Concklin (2 South Mountain Rd, Pomona, NY, 845-354-0369)